-Crassula 'Dorothy' is a dwarf succulent with thick rosettes that clump readily.
-The rosettes shows a beautiful design and are larger than those of Crassula susannae, but still quite small.
-They are up to 0.9 inch (2.2 cm) in diameter.
-The flowers are white and appear in fall.
+Crassula 'Dorothy' is a dwarf succulent with beautiful thick rosettes that clump readily.
+The rosettes are larger than those of Crassula susannae but still quite small.
+They are up to 0.9 inches (2.2 cm) in diameter.
+Flowers are white and appear in the fall.
 Each rosette that is even hardly big enough develops an inflorescence, so the plant flowers abundantly.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care